DEVBOX10/swharden-Statix/sample/content/toc/index.md

+---
+Title: Table of Contents
+Description: How to insert a Table of Contents using Statix
+Date: 2021-09-25 6:13PM EST
+---

 # Table of Contents

 A Table of Contents can be easily added to the top of your article like this: